 - The Council has a proven track record in both public and private healthcare facilities.

-- COHSASA has developed quality improvement and accreditation programmes for a variety of facilities including hospitals, clinics, hospices, sub-acute care, emergency services and General and Family Practitioners.
+- COHSASA has developed quality improvement and accreditation programmes for a variety of facilities including hospitals, clinics, hospices, sub-acute care, sedation services, day surgery centres, emergency services and General and Family Practitioners.

 - In addition to accreditation programmes, COHSASA offers training in quality improvement methodology, monitoring and evaluation and adverse event management, monitoring and reporting systems to measure impact.